matthewesosa/IPv6_Docker_Containers_Reverse_Proxy/prak/pr08/README.md

 miniwhoami-rc-xjl9c   1/1     Running       0          14s
 miniwhoami-rc-zw5n9   1/1     Running       0          2m15s
 ```
-* The replication controller starts a new pod as the pod `miniwhoami-rc-tqvcn` gets deleted.
+* The replication controller creats a new pod as the pod `miniwhoami-rc-tqvcn` gets deleted.
 When the ReplicationController receives a notification of a pod being deleted, the controller is prompted to inspect the actual number of pods and take the necessary steps to return to the desired state of three (3) pods.

 ### (5c) Output and interpret the description of the replication controller.
 `kubectl describe rc miniwhoami-rc`